DepressionCenter/MDEN/REDCap-Examples/README.md

 ## Quick Start Guide
 + Download the desired project file (XML).
 + [Upload the file](https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/KB/ArticleDet?ID=10779) to your test/training REDCap instance.
-+ Customize the project file.
++ Customize the project file as needed and publish it.

+## List of Templates and Examples
++ **Morning Light Stress Study** by _Helen Burgess, Moony Rizvydeen, et. al._ This REDCap project is used in the Morning Light Stress Study, whose principal investigator is Dr. Helen Burgess, Ph.D., professor of psychiatry and co-director of the Sleep and Circadian Research Laboratory at Michigan Medicine.
+The project consists of over 50 forms and surveys with 1,257 questions that cover eConsent, demographics, medical history, mental health instruments, and satisfaction surveys.
+More information is available in [this KB article](https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/KB/ArticleDet?ID=10813).
-+ For additional examples, see [#REDCap-Examples](https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/KB/Search?SearchText=%2523REDCap-examples) in the Depression Center's Knowledge Base.
++ **For additional examples**, see [#REDCap-Examples](https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/KB/Search?SearchText=%2523REDCap-examples) in the Depression Center's Knowledge Base.

 ## Documentation